h8r-dev/heighliner-website/docs/01-overview/arch.md

 There are necessary services that cannot be achieved at the client side.
 For example, you will need a service to allocate sub-domains for your apps, distribute TLS certs, etc.
 In order to achieve this, Heighliner Server supports such features to simplify the development process.

+## Heighliner StackHub

+StackHub stores Heighliner [stacks](/docs/overview/concepts#stack) and provides a searchable interface to find the right stack for your app.
+We provide a default StackHub hosted on the cloud to store the default stacks.
+When you use the CLI/UI to use the default stacks, they are availabe to you.

+For more info, please refer to the [StackHub](/docs/core_features/stacks/stackhub) page.

 ## Kubernetes